Technological Advances: Discovery, Invention, Innovation, Diffusion, Research and Development

 Invention is the discovery or development of a product or process by applying previous knowledge in new ways.
 Inventions often begin as prototypes, in which the essential features are developed to see if they are workable.
 These prototypes, or basic working models, are then improved by adding, subtracting, or modifying the characteristics of the prototype until no other improvements can be made based on the prototype.

 To motivate people to invent, governments grant patents, which gives the patent holder exclusive rights to sell the patented product or method for a specific duration, which, in the United States, is usually 20 years after the patent filing date.

 Innovation is applying basic discoveries or inventions to produce a useful product or process for a specific application.
 Product innovation is the development of new and improved products or services; process innovation refers to new or improved methods of production or distribution.
 Innovations cannot be patented, even though the distinction between inventions and innovations is often indistinct.
 Innovations can, however, be protected by trade secrets, where, before any employees can learn of the innovation, they must sign a contract to not disclose the trade secret to anyone.

 Discoveries and inventions are rarely profitable in themselves.
 Innovation is necessary to bring the product to market economically.
 For instance, the development of integrated circuits has been one the most important in history, enabling modern-day computers, tablets, and phones.
 In fact, integrated circuits are necessary for almost all electronic devices.
 However, there are 2 steps in developing new integrated circuits.
 The first step is that they must be designed so that they work in a specific way, channeling the flow of electricity so that the device can carry out its purpose.
-Once the integrated circuit chip is designed, then the company would have to also develop an economic way of manufacturing the chips, for without a low-cost method of manufacturing the chips, their prevalence, and therefore their influence, would be limited.
+Once the integrated circuit chip is designed, then the company must also develop an economic way of manufacturing the chips, for without a low-cost method of manufacturing the chips, their prevalence, and therefore their influence, would be limited.
 Hence, their decreasing cost over time is almost as important as their actual design.